-E-Procurement is purchase or sale of services, supplies and work conducted via business-to-business, business-to-consumer or business-to-government via the internet and other similar networking systems like E-data interchange or enterprise resource planning.
+The E-procurement process is the purchase or sale of services, supplies, and work conducted via business-to-business, business-to-consumer, or business-to-government via the internet and other similar networking systems like E-data interchange or enterprise resource planning.

 What is E-Procurement?